Guillaume Desmottes

 The html

 report we just generated is very handy for manually checking which part of the code is covered by tests but is not usable directly by GitLab.
-To do so we need to feed it a cobertura report which is currently not supported by grcov.
+To do so we need to feed it a cobertura report which, at the time of writing, is not yet supported by grcov.

 Fortunately, it's possible to generate a lcov